Udaipur City–Jaipur Intercity Express: Routing

 The 12991 / 92 Udaipur City–Jaipur Express runs from Udaipur City via Mavli Junction, Chittaurgarh, Ajmer Junction to Jaipur.

 It reverses direction of travel at Chittaurgarh.

 Traction

-As large sections of the route are yet to be fully electrified, an Abu Road-based WDM-2A or WDM-3A locomotive powers the train for its entire journey.
+As entire route is fully electrified, an Abu Road-based WAP-4 locomotive powers the train for its entire journey.

 Operation

 12991 Udaipur City–Jaipur Intercity Express leaves Udaipur City on a daily basis and reaches Jaipur the same day.

 12992 Jaipur–Udaipur City Intercity Express leaves Jaipur on a daily basis and reaches Udaipur City the same day.